OnlyFans and Capitalism

 A problem that arises in any capitalist system is lack of clarity as to what is valuable.

-Mis-valuing goods and services out of ignorance is expressed in larger, more destabilizing ways as financial bubbles, where investments are put into empty facades, or literal illusions and temptations (Theranos, Dot Com, etc.).
+A problem that arises in any capitalist system is lack of clarity as to what is valuable.
+Mis-valuing goods and services out of ignorance is expressed on a societal scale as financial bubbles, where investments are put into empty facades, or literal illusions and temptations (Theranos, Dot Com, etc).
+But hey, who is anyone to say what is valuable and what isn’t?

-The die-hard economics worshipper, with no moral intuitions1 other than what is economically efficient, might say it is because the OnlyFans model is able to meet some need that his mom cannot meet, and so this is rational behavior.
-But anyone who looks a bit deeper will see that what is rational is often not what is truly good.
-Because it is rational reasoning only from false premises that arise from a misunderstanding of one’s self and the environment.
+The die-hard economics worshipper with no moral intuitions1, who believes only in the absolute good of economically efficiency, might say the OnlyFans model is able to meet a need of OnlyFans man that his mother is not able to meet.
+And so this is rational and economically productive behavior.
+But of course, what is rational is not always what is good.
+If one reasons “rationally”, but from false premises that come from a misunderstanding of one’s self and the environment, is it really a sound decision?

 For example: "I like scrolling through this OnlyFans page and do not see much harm in it.
 Therefore, I will pay for it."

-This is rational, sure, but such a person surely has a shallow understanding of why he likes what he does.
-And on further investigation will see that there is a deeper, and, dare I say, more important, part of him, that actually is repeatedly harmed by this transaction, as the habit of avoiding reality through the illusion of romantic or sexual companionship is being cemented deeper and deeper into his psyche.
+This is rational, sure, but such a person surely has a shallow understanding of why he likes what he likes.
+And on further investigation, will surely see that there is a deeper, and, dare I say, more important, part of him, that is actually repeatedly harmed by this transaction, as the habit of avoiding reality through the illusion of romantic or sexual companionship is being cemented deeper and deeper into his psyche.

 What if we said good actions arise from higher clarity of the situation at hand, and bad actions arise from ignorance?
 Isn't that kind of fair?
 I mean, we don't have to judge people, or tell OnlyFans man that if he looks at OnlyFans one more time we'll throw him in prison.
 But actions arising from ignorance just seem... not as good.

-So, then, have any of you ever had a moment of clarity, where the world looked vivid, your head felt clear, and everything about life seemed ok, and in this state, you received this command from the heavens: "You must tip Bhad Bhabie $20 for VIP access to her unreleased nudes"?
+So, then, have any of you ever subscribed to an OnlyFans page in a moment of insight and clarity?
+Have any of you ever had an experience where the world looked vivid, your head felt clear, and everything about life seemed ok, and in this blessed state, you received this divine guidance: "You must tip Bhad Bhabie $20 for VIP access to her unreleased nudes"?

-“Moral intuitions” is a fascinating technical term of Rudolf Steiner’s.
-I think that for him, morality is not a human construction, but moral truths have an independent existence that humans can tap into through the faculty of “moral intuition”.
+“Moral intuitions” is a technical term of Rudolf Steiner’s, referring to intuitions about morality that come from higher worlds.
+I think that, for him, morality is not a human construction, but moral truths have an independent existence that humans can tap into through the faculty of moral intuition.